 Other sources of support

 - Report and Support for advice and reporting options for staff and students who have experienced bullying, assault, discrimination or harassment.
-It also includes advice if you are concerned about someone else.
+You can also report witnessing these things happening to others.

 - Mind is a national charity with local centres which provides information, support and guidance for anyone experiencing a mental health problem, or anyone who is supporting someone with a mental health problem.
 They also have a comprehensive list of specialist organisations and resources.